-The Council is a member of the Nottinghamshire County Council pension fund; an independent actuary evaluates assets and liabilities of that fund attributed to the Council on an annual basis.
-The actuary has estimated that, at 31 March 2020, the Council's fund was in deficit by £777.847m (£788.018m as at 31 March 2019).
+The Council is a member of the Nottinghamshire County Council pension fund.
+An independent actuary evaluates the assets and liabilities of the fund attributed to the Council on an annual basis.
+The actuary has estimated that, at 31 March 2021, the Council's fund was in deficit by £1,066.517m which (£777.847m as at 31 March 2020).
 Actuarial valuations are undertaken every three years and a deficit recovery plan is in place to reduce the liability to zero within 20 years.